Bentley University Retirement Plan

 - Provides flexibility to change allocation and transfer accumulations among the funds.
 Accumulations may be transferred freely among the funds with some restriction when transferring money out of TIAA-CREF's Retirement Annuity (GRA) account.

-- Contributions are deposited in accounts which are non-cashable while employed at Bentley.
+- Contributions are deposited in accounts which cannot be withdrawn while employed at Bentley until you reach seventy and a half.

 - Offers a wide variety of income choices at retirement: total withdrawal, systematic withdrawal, payments over a set number of years or life annuity.